Serous gland

 Serous glands secrete serous fluid.
 They contain serous acini, a grouping of serous cells that secrete serous fluid, isotonic with blood plasma, that contains enzymes such as alpha-amylase.

 Serous glands are most common in the parotid gland and lacrimal gland but are also present in the submandibular gland and, to a far lesser extent, the sublingual gland.

+Structure

+Serous acinar cells

+Serous acinar cells are the primary secretory cells of serous glands.
+They have a characteristic pyramidal shape, with a broad base that rests on the basement membrane and a narrow apex that faces the lumen of the acinus.
+These cells typically form spherical or tubular structures called acini (singular: acinus), which are the basic functional units of exocrine glands.